ubccr/xdmod-ondemand/docs/upgrade.md

 ### Exclusion of non page impressions

-Prior to 11.0.0, requests for app icons, images, stylesheets, scripts, datafiles, etc., were counted as page impressions.
-In 11.0.0, such requests are excluded unless they are being loaded from the Files or File Editor applications.
+In 11.0.0, requests for app icons, images, stylesheets, scripts, datafiles, etc., are not counted as page impressions unless they were being loaded from the OnDemand "Files" or "File Editor" applications.
 Requests are only ingested if the request path starts with `/pun/`, `/node/`, or `/rnode/`; the request is from an authenticated user (i.e., not `"-"`); and the request is not for one of the excluded file extensions from the list below (this is defined in the configuration file `etl/etl_action_defs.d/ood/normalized.json`).

 ```
 aff, css, dic, gif, ico, jpg, js, json, map, mp3, oga, ogg, otf, png, rstheme, svg, ttf, wasm, woff, woff2